microsoft/r-server-hospital-length-of-stay/Visualize_Results.md

  <br/>
  <img src="images/vis6.png"  >

 7. If prompted to login, select Database in the dialog and enter your login details.
-(The default if you have not changed it is user `rdemo`, password `D@tabase`).
+(The default if you have not changed it is username `rdemo`, password `D@tabase`).
  <br/>
  <img src="images/vis7.png"  >